narengan/cis/how-to.md

 ![IMAGE](images/glb-screen.png)

 ### GLB Dashboard
 There will be three lists that contain the load balancers, pools, and health checks.
+The lists will display the new or updated global load balancer or one of it's components after provisioning or updating.
 Initially they are empty, but before creating a load balancer there are a few actions that must be taken.

+#### Create
 >Note: <sup>`*`</sup> indicates this step is optional
 1) <sup>`*`</sup>Create a health check, click "Create health check".
   ![IMAGE](images/glb-health-check-list.png)